 About Chaitra Navratri Ghatasthapana:

-Ghatasthapana is the significant rituals during which is performed during Navratri.
-It marks the beginning of nine days festivity.
+Ghatasthapana is one of the significant rituals performed during Navratri.
+It marks the beginning of nine days of festivity.
 Hindu scriptures have well-defined rules and guidelines to perform Ghatasthapana at the beginning of Navratri.
 Ghatasthapana is an invocation of Goddess Shakti.
 Ghatasthapana is prohibited during Amavasya and night time.
 Chaitra Navratri is an auspicious Hindu festival which is dedicated to Goddess Durga.
 This festival holds lots of importance for the entire Hindu community.
 Navratri symbolises victory over evil.
 The occasion of Chaitra Navratri begins with Ghatasthapana, a traditional ritual.

 Significance of Chaitra Navratri Ghatasthapana: